-- Help connecting new exclusively pumping moms with veteran exclusive pumpers.
+- Help connecting new exclusively pumping parents with veteran exclusive pumpers.

 3. Rules about pumping for nursing mothers don’t always apply to exclusively pumping mothers.

-Some guidelines about pumping that make sense for nursing mothers don’t work as well for mothers who do not nurse.
+Some guidelines about pumping that make sense for nursing parents don’t work as well for exclusive pumpers.
 For example, quite a few exclusive pumpers reported that they had been told to limit the amount of time that they spent pumping to 10 to 15 minutes.

-Because exclusively pumping mothers may need to pump for longer periods of time in order to build their supply – for some women, sessions that are less frequent but longer can work better – not suggesting a strict 10-15 minute limit would be beneficial to women who aren’t nursing.
+Exclusively pumping parents may need to pump for longer periods of time in order to build their supply – for some people, sessions that are less frequent but longer can work better.
+Suggesting a strict 10-15 minute limit is not beneficial to people who aren’t nursing.

-Additionally, it’s common advice to put a newborn to the breast every two hours when babies are very young; some exclusive pumpers reported being told to “just pump every two hours” to mimic this feeding schedule.
-However, pumping every two hours is much more difficult than nursing every two hours, especially through the night, given that the mother may also have to care for her baby at the same time.
+Additionally, it is common advice to put a newborn to the breast every two hours when babies are very young; some exclusive pumpers reported being told to “just pump every two hours” to mimic this feeding schedule.
+However, pumping every two hours is much more difficult than nursing every two hours, especially through the night, especially given that the parent may also have to care for baby at the same time.

 4. Remember that exclusive pumpers are trying as hard as they can.

-Exclusive pumping is much more work than nursing is.
-In many ways, it is the worst of both of the breastfeeding and formula feeding worlds.
-Like a nursing mother, an exclusive pumper needs to be concerned with her milk supply and how often she needs to pump, as well as her breast health and issues such as engorgement, clogged ducts and mastitis.
-At the same time, like a formula feeding mother, she is constantly preparing and washing bottles.
+Exclusive pumping is more work than nursing is.
+Like a nursing parent, an exclusive pumper needs to be concerned with milk supply and how often she needs to pump, as well as her breast health and issues such as engorgement, clogged ducts and mastitis.
+At the same time, like a formula feeding parent, she is constantly preparing and washing bottles.

 “There is so much extra work – washing the bottles and pump parts, storing the milk, and pumping every 3 hours on a different schedule than the baby.
 It’s as if I have twins!
 One that needs a milk input and one that needs a milk output,” said Jodi Rowland, another exclusively pumping mom.